cms-l1-dpg/L1MenuTools/L1Ntuples/README.md

 scram b -j 8
 ```
-To include the latest GMT cross cleaning deployed online during 2022, the configuration file =mc.py= has been updated (look at L133-142).
-An update of =L1Trigger/Configuration/python/SimL1Emulator_cff.py= is also needed by adding at L60 (see instructions by Efe [here](https://github.com/eyigitba/uGMTCrossCleaning)):
+To include the latest GMT cross cleaning deployed online during 2022, the configuration file `mc.py` has been updated (look at L133-142).
+An update of `L1Trigger/Configuration/python/SimL1Emulator_cff.py` is also needed by adding at L60:
 ```
 from L1Trigger.L1TMuon.fakeGmtParams_cff import *
 ```
+(See instructions by Efe [here](https://github.com/eyigitba/uGMTCrossCleaning).)

 ## 2. Download the L1MenuTools/L1Ntuples code
 Clone this repository into your `$CMSSW_BASE/src/` folder.